-In CIS 101: After each exam, with possible rare exceptions, I allow you to see every answer submitted, every score given, and every comment I wrote, for every question.
+In CIS 101: After each exam, I normally allow you to see every answer submitted, every score given, and every comment I wrote, for every question.
 Review your answers and those of other students.
 See how your answers could be improved.
 If you feel lost, study the readings again or ask for help.